 NW Natural is an active member of Oregon's one call system and responds to all locate requests.
-Due to the high volume of locate requests, NW Natural contracts a portion of those locates.
-NW Natural maintains routine communication with locate contractors and has implemented a Quality Assurance program that includes locating contractors in an effort to minimize the incidences of errors, mismarks, and missed due dates.
+Due to the high volume of locate requests, this work is contracted.
+All locating is performed by NW Natural qualified personnel and oversight is performed by Company contract management personnel and NW Natural's Quality Assurance program to minimize the incidences of errors, mismarks, and missed due dates.

-- Incorrect Facility Marking:
+3.1.4 Incorrect Facility Marking: